jchook/ffslice/README.md

 ffslice file.mp4 start [end]
 ```

-You can specify relative start/end points with a leading plus (+) or  minus (-).
+You can specify times using H:M:S format, including relative start/end points
+with a leading plus (+) or  minus (-).

 For example:

-+ `fflsice file.mp4  -30` means "begin at 0:00 and end at 30 seconds from the end of the file"
++ `fflsice file.mp4 -30` means "begin at 30 seconds from the end of the file"
 + `ffslice file.mp4 1:50 +42` means "begin at 1m 50s, then end 42 seconds after that"
-+ `ffslice file.mp4  9:50 1:55:32` means "start at 9m 50s, then end at 1h 55m and 32s"
++ `ffslice file.mp4 9:50 1:55:32` means "start at 9m 50s, then end at 1h 55m 32s"

 ## Requirements